Category Archives: Art

 The gender flip is also quite interesting since typically it’s males who have and abuse the power, but Lydia is a female and a lesbian.

-We wonder how the former student ties into the events.
+We wonder how the former student is connected to the events.

-Lydia relies on Francesca (Noémie Merlant), her attentive personal assistant, and Sharon (Nina Hoss), her sickly wife, and concertmaster for just about everything.
+Lydia relies on Francesca (Noémie Merlant), her attentive personal assistant, and Sharon (Nina Hoss), her ailing wife and concertmaster, for almost everything.

 Soon, a new and gifted Russian cellist named Olga (Sophie Kauer) arrives on the scene.
 With Lydia smitten, how will Olga fit in with the other women?